b-lukaszuk/BS_wJ_eng/contents/bat_and_ball.md

 the first argument, and if it is greater than 1 then we place them between square braces and separate them with comas.
 And that's it.

 Pretty neat trick.
-Worth to know if your math is rusty (like mine is) and you want to confirm your pen and paper results.
+Worth to know if your math is rusty (like mine) and you want to confirm your pen and paper calculations.